wxt-dev/wxt/docs/storage.md

 As soon as `storage.defineItem` is called, WXT checks if migrations need to be run, and if so, runs them.
 Calls to get or update the storage item's value or metadata (`getValue`, `setValue`, `removeValue`, `getMeta`, etc.) will automatically wait for the migration process to finish before actually reading or writing values.

-Migrations run as a full write pipeline: each migration function's output is passed through the item's `schema` (if any) and `serializer.write` (if any) before being persisted.
-Two consequences:

-- **Schema failure aborts the migration.** If the final migrated value doesn't satisfy `schema`, WXT throws a `MigrationError` (with the `SchemaError` as its `cause`) and leaves the version un-bumped on disk.
-The next app load retries the migration from the same starting version.
-- **Serializer.write is applied to migrated output.** A serializer-backed item stores the wire form, not the runtime form.

 ### Default Values

 With `storage.defineItem`, there are multiple ways of defining default values: